 Round 1 sessions (Select 1):

-• Session Description: Columbine.
-Virginia Tech.
-Sandy Hook.
+- Session Description: Sandy Hook.
 Marjory Stoneman Douglas.
-[Insert next school here].
+Robb Elementary in Uvalde.
+Annunciation Catholic School.
+The list should end here, but these are just 0.002% of school shootings since Columbine.
 Each of these schools faced unthinkable tragedy, and yet real action to keep students safe hasn't happened.
 In this session, we’ll take a closer look at school violence—why it happens, what can be done to prevent it, and how it has shaped our democracy for decades.
 We’ll use powerful stories from John Woodrow Cox’s book Children Under Fire: An American Crisis, along with research and real evidence, to better understand the crisis and to think about democratic solutions.

 Round 2 sessions (Select 1):